Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/db-mysql-source.md

-For more details about using MySQL as a source, please review the section "Using a MyQL-Based Database as a Source" in Chapter 8 "Adding and Managing Source Endpoints" of the [Qlik Replicate User Guide](/files/Qlik_Replicate_User_Guide.pdf){:target="_blank"}
+For more details about using MySQL as a source, please review the section "Using a MySQL-Based Database as a Source" in Chapter 8 "Adding and Managing Source Endpoints" of the [Qlik Replicate User Guide](/files/Qlik_Replicate_User_Guide.pdf){:target="_blank"}